-Just Draw the Boots is an idea that encompasses a number of figure drawing-specific workshops, predicated on the philosophy that drawing from a live model is an important practice for artists and non-artists, alike.
+Just Draw the Boots is an approach to figure drawing that starts with simple, familiar shapes to help ease into the more complicated, less-familiar ones.
+It's predicated on the idea that drawing from a live model is an important practice for artists and non-artists, alike.

 The practice of drawing the human figure from life builds empathy, patience, tolerance, and appreciation for human diversity.
 No matter what your background or experience, life drawing encourages one to examine and engage with life through this lens.

 A certain Rennaisance artist was believed to have said, "everything you need to know about architecture, engineering, and beauty can be learned by the study of the human body."